top of page

 • Frustrations with platforms like Checkatrade or local directories

-This exploratory approach helped us:
+This exploratory approach helped me:

 • Identify patterns across personas